 Every UNC MD-PhD student must participate in the following activities or complete the following items:

 The MD-PhD Retreat is an annual event held the weekend before medical school orientation (usually the first weekend in August).
-We "force" you to go the beach for a whole weekend, eat good food, get to know your classmates and do a bit of MD-PhD business along the way.
-This is an event for MD-PhD Program students and staff only (spouses and significant others are not invited).
-The retreat for 2013 is scheduled for August 2-4 at the Blockade Runner Resort in Wrightsville Beach, NC.
+We “force” you to go the beach for a whole weekend, eat great food, get to know your classmates, and do a bit of MD-PhD business along the way.
+This is an event for MD-PhD Program students and staff only (not spouses and significant others).
+The 2017 retreat is scheduled for July 29 – 31 at the Blockade Runner Resort in Wrightsville Beach, NC.

 Every other Monday night during the academic year we host an evening seminar.
-Faculty speakers make presentations about their science as well as about their life as academicians.
-Dinner is provided.
-All you need to do is show up!
-(Well, first year students are also expected to help by cleaning up after the event.)
+Faculty speakers make presentations about their science as well as their life as academicians.
+Dinner is provided; all you need to do is show up (well, first year students are also expected to help by cleaning up after the event)!

-MD-PhD students who have already completed one year of medical school and one research rotation will have the option of completing 2 shorter (i.e., 5-6 week) rotations rather than one longer (10-12 week) rotation.
+MD-PhD students who have already completed one year of medical school and one research rotation will have the option of completing two shorter (5-6 week) rotations rather than one longer (10-12 week) rotation.

-After you have completed your first rotation, you are expected to turn in a written abstract and give a poster presentation.
-After your second rotation, you are expected to turn a written abstract and give a 10-minute oral presentation.
-All of the professors who served as summer mentors will evaluate your poster or oral presentation.
-In addition, each mentor will turn in a summary evaluation describing your experience in his/her lab.
+After you have completed your first rotation, you are expected to turn in a written abstract.
+After your second rotation, you are expected to turn a written abstract and give a poster presentation.
+The professors who served as summer mentors will evaluate your poster.
+In addition, each mentor will turn in a summary evaluation describing your experience in his or her lab.

 Required Forms, Applications, and Information

-Throughout the course of your 7-9 years in the MD-PhD Program, we will require you to fill out forms, update biosketches, sign paperwork, travel forms, etc. While much of this may seem like bureaucratic paperwork, we do all these things for a reason.
-We do not make them up to torture you.
-Please respond promptly to all requests from the MD-PhD Program office, as well as all requests from the School of Medicine and the Graduate School departments.
-If they do not hear from you, then we will hear about it from them, and you, in turn, will hear about it from us!!
+Throughout the course of your time in the MD-PhD Program, we will require you to complete, update, or sign various forms and paperwork.
+While much of it may seem bureaucratic, we assure you they all serve a purpose and we are not trying to torture you.
+Please respond promptly to all requests from the MD-PhD Program office, the School of Medicine, and the Graduate School departments.